 For your videos, close-ups can work to integrate emotion (though of a different kind, we hope) into standard interviews or monologues by video subjects.
 Alternating close-ups of a speaker’s hands, eyes or mouth, for example, can make the viewer feel closer to the speaker — literally and figuratively — while communicating the speaker’s underlying emotion about what he or she is saying.
 This would work well in videos that engage elements of passion, inspiration, or motivation.

 Image Credit: Psycho, 1960

 Hitchcock is also known for his use of a circular shot that literally pans around the bodies of the actors.
 He often used this to feature leading ladies or actors involved in a romantic moment.
 This type of shot creates a particular kind of relationship with the characters.
 It usually feels very personal and revealing.

 The circular shot is a powerful one.
 It would be an effective way to showcase a beautiful product, or to reveal the mastery of creatives, company leaders, or presenters at work.
 This shot is best used to express key climactic moments of a video’s narrative — it’s not to be taken lightly!

 4. Reflection Shot

 Made famous by Strangers on a Train (1951), the reflection shot is one that is trademark Hitchcock.
-This shot uses a reflection – in glass, a mirror, and water — to show the story through a slightly different lens (pun totally intended).
+This shot uses a reflection – in glass, a mirror, and water — to show the story through a different lens.
 For Hitchcock, this was a way to “show without showing,” – diverting ever so slightly from the horror at hand to give a momentarily distanced view.

-This has been, of course, only a small window into the fascinating world of Hitchcock’s cinematography, and we’d love to get your input if you’re as much of a fan of Hitchcock as we are.
+This has been, of course, only a small window into the fascinating world of Hitchcock’s cinematography.
+We’d love to get your input if you’re as much of a fan of Hitchcock as we are.

 If you have a visual moment from Hitchcock you want to add to our list, share away!
 Please leave it in the comments below or tweet to us.